elastic/endpoint-package/scripts/event_schema_generator/README.md

-# Event Examples
+# Event Schema

-This script takes the subset style files and outputs the full example of a given event.
+This script takes the subset style files and outputs the full schema of a given event.

 ## To run

 ### Setup

-Before generating the example files you'll need to clone the ecs repo.
+Before generating the schema files you'll need to clone the ecs repo.
 As of 3/19/20 there are some fixes that haven't been merged into the mainline repo so it's recommended to use this <https://github.com/jonathan-buttner/ecs/tree/sub-set-fixes> branch for the time being.